token-terminal/blockchain-analyst-homework-task/ASSIGNMENT.md

 2. Propose query optimization strategies
 3. Consider data indexing and partitioning approaches
 4. Consider how inactive trading pairs affect your solution.
+5. Consider how to fill gaps in your dataset

 ### Evaluation Criteria